datamechanics/delight/documentation/aws_emr_eks.md

 This document details instructions to install Delight on AWS EMR on EKS.

-It assumes that you have created an account and generated an access token on the [Delight website](https://www.datamechanics.co/delight).

 EMR on EKS currently only supports cluster/job creation through use of the aws emr-containers cli.

 To submit a spark application, complete the following steps to initialize your cluster/environment: